dangminhduc/aws-solution-architecture-professional-note/README.md

   - Canary Recorder: record your click and type actions on a website and automatically generate a Node.js script that can be used to create a canary that follows the same steps.
 The CloudWatch Synthetics Recorder is a Google Chrome extension provided by Amazon.
   - GUI Workflow: like Datadog E2E test
 - In the event of failover in Aurora Global database, the endpoint of the secondary cluster will be changed(the `-ro` part will be remove as the cluster become a writer)
+- Elastic Transcoder(2013) use pipeline + job.
+MediaConvert(2017) support more formats(H265), use queue + job and also cheaper.
+Both using S3 as source
+- License Manager can automated tracking and enforcement rules dynamically to ensure license usage stay within allocated limits.
+- To replicate data from Apache Kafka cluster to another one, you can use MirrorMaker, which is multi-cluster data replication engine based on Kafka Connect framework.
+- Steps to create Hyperledger Farbic network using AWS Managed Blockchain
+  - Create a new Fabric network
+  - Create the first member of the network, including the administrative user and administrative password that are used to authenticate to the member's certificate authority (CA).
+  - (Optional) Integrate the external CA by updating the member configuration
+  - Create VPC endpoint for the network
+  - Create a Peer Node
+  - Set up a client
+  - Enroll an Administrative User
+  - Create a channel and join your peer node to the channel
+  - Invite member
+  - Manage network policies